Booz Allen Hamilton (NYSE:BAH) Stock Rating Lowered by StockNews.com

-Booz Allen Hamilton (NYSE:BAH – Get Rating) was downgraded by stock analysts at StockNews.com from a “buy” rating to a “hold” rating in a note issued to investors on Monday.
+StockNews.com lowered shares of Booz Allen Hamilton (NYSE:BAH – Get Rating) from a buy rating to a hold rating in a research note released on Monday morning.

-In other news, CEO Horacio Rozanski sold 40,000 shares of the stock in a transaction dated Monday, June 27th.
-The shares were sold at an average price of $88.98, for a total value of $3,559,200.00.
-Following the completion of the sale, the chief executive officer now owns 599,692 shares in the company, valued at $53,360,594.16.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-In related news, EVP Karen M. Dahut sold 50,068 shares of the firm’s stock in a transaction dated Monday, June 27th.
-The shares were sold at an average price of $89.06, for a total transaction of $4,459,056.08.
-Following the completion of the sale, the executive vice president now owns 144,768 shares in the company, valued at $12,893,038.08.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Horacio Rozanski sold 40,000 shares of the firm’s stock in a transaction dated Monday, June 27th.
-The stock was sold at an average price of $88.98, for a total transaction of $3,559,200.00.
-Following the sale, the chief executive officer now owns 599,692 shares of the company’s stock, valued at approximately $53,360,594.16.
+In other news, EVP Susan L. Penfield sold 12,209 shares of the stock in a transaction on Monday, July 25th.
+The stock was sold at an average price of $95.00, for a total transaction of $1,159,855.00.
+Following the completion of the sale, the executive vice president now owns 9,969 shares in the company, valued at approximately $947,055.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, EVP Karen M. Dahut sold 50,068 shares of the stock in a transaction on Monday, June 27th.
+The stock was sold at an average price of $89.06, for a total transaction of $4,459,056.08.
+Following the completion of the sale, the executive vice president now owns 144,768 shares in the company, valued at approximately $12,893,038.08.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, EVP Susan L. Penfield sold 12,209 shares of the stock in a transaction on Monday, July 25th.
+The shares were sold at an average price of $95.00, for a total value of $1,159,855.00.
+Following the sale, the executive vice president now owns 9,969 shares of the company’s stock, valued at approximately $947,055.
 The disclosure for this sale can be found here.
-Insiders sold a total of 174,825 shares of company stock worth $15,847,653 over the last quarter.
-Insiders own 2.23% of the company’s stock.
+Insiders sold 174,825 shares of company stock worth $15,847,653 over the last ninety days.
+Company insiders own 2.23% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in the stock.
-First Horizon Advisors Inc. boosted its position in Booz Allen Hamilton by 73.9% during the second quarter.
-First Horizon Advisors Inc. now owns 346 shares of the business services provider’s stock worth $30,000 after purchasing an additional 147 shares during the period.
-SeaCrest Wealth Management LLC bought a new position in shares of Booz Allen Hamilton in the second quarter valued at approximately $30,000.
-Quent Capital LLC boosted its position in shares of Booz Allen Hamilton by 60.7% in the first quarter.
-Quent Capital LLC now owns 532 shares of the business services provider’s stock valued at $47,000 after acquiring an additional 201 shares during the period.
-Capital Advisors Ltd. LLC boosted its position in shares of Booz Allen Hamilton by 89.0% in the first quarter.
-Capital Advisors Ltd. LLC now owns 858 shares of the business services provider’s stock valued at $75,000 after acquiring an additional 404 shares during the period.
-Finally, Covestor Ltd bought a new position in shares of Booz Allen Hamilton in the fourth quarter valued at approximately $78,000.
-Hedge funds and other institutional investors own 86.85% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Van ECK Associates Corp raised its stake in Booz Allen Hamilton by 10.9% during the 1st quarter.
+Van ECK Associates Corp now owns 16,882 shares of the business services provider’s stock valued at $1,483,000 after purchasing an additional 1,654 shares during the period.
+Independent Advisor Alliance acquired a new stake in Booz Allen Hamilton during the 1st quarter valued at $299,000.
+Skandinaviska Enskilda Banken AB publ raised its stake in Booz Allen Hamilton by 28.5% during the 4th quarter.
+Skandinaviska Enskilda Banken AB publ now owns 1,351 shares of the business services provider’s stock valued at $115,000 after purchasing an additional 300 shares during the period.
+Arizona State Retirement System raised its stake in Booz Allen Hamilton by 1.3% during the 1st quarter.
+Arizona State Retirement System now owns 37,271 shares of the business services provider’s stock valued at $3,274,000 after purchasing an additional 464 shares during the period.
+Finally, Aigen Investment Management LP acquired a new stake in Booz Allen Hamilton during the 1st quarter valued at $259,000.
+Institutional investors and hedge funds own 86.85% of the company’s stock.

 Booz Allen Hamilton Company Profile